Andrew-Helmer/pmj-cpp/sample_sequences/README.txt

-Please see docs/sample_usage.md for information on how to utilize these sample sequences.
+Precomputed sequences from these algorithms.
+Please see docs/sample_usage.md for information on how to utilize these sample sequences, and the LICENSE for using them.